EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: Experiments

 \subsection{Experiment Setup}

-\textbf{Dataset} \quad Our experiments are conducted on two synthetic datasets: CIFAR-10, and CIFAR-100 \citep{krizhevsky2009CIFAR}, and a real-world dataset: CIFAR-10N \citep{wei2022learning}.
+\textbf{Dataset} \quad Our experiments are conducted on two synthetic datasets: CIFAR-10 and CIFAR-100 \cite{krizhevsky2009CIFAR}, and a real-world dataset: CIFAR-10N \cite{wei2022learning}.
 CIFAR-10 and CIFAR-100 each contain 50,000 training and 10,000 testing images, with a size of 32$\times$32, covering 10 and 100 classes respectively.
 CIFAR-10N utilizes the same training images from CIFAR-10 but with labels re-annotated by humans.
-Following previous research protocols \citep{Bai2021PES, xia2019anchor, xia2023regularly}, we corrupted these synthetic datasets by three types of label noise.
-Specifically, symmetric noise randomly alters a certain proportion of labels to different classes to simulate random labeling errors; pair flip noise changes labels to specific adjacent classes with a certain probability; instance-dependent noise modifies labels based on the image features to related incorrect classes.
-Due to resource constraints, we use a light and representative human-annotated noisy dataset CIFAR-10N instead of Clothing1M \citep{Xiao2015Clothing}.
-A detailed runtime analysis is discussed in the Appendix \ref{runtime}, demonstrating that the runtime is reasonable for all datasets used.
-For CIFAR-10N, we provide four noisy label sets: `Random i=1, 2, 3', each representing the label provided by one of three independent annotators; and `Worst', which selects the noisiest label when incorrect annotations are present.
+Although CIFAR-10 is a clean dataset, inherent ambiguity in many images leads to prevalent label noise, as even humans struggle to provide consistent labels, a phenomenon reflected in CIFAR-10N.
+Following previous research protocols \cite{Bai2021PES, xia2019anchor, xia2023regularly}, we corrupted these synthetic datasets using three types of label noise.
+Specifically, symmetric noise randomly alters a proportion of labels to different classes to simulate random errors; pair flip noise changes labels to adjacent classes with a certain probability; and instance-dependent noise modifies labels based on image features to related incorrect classes.
+Due to the inherent ambiguity in CIFAR-10N images, correcting label noise has limited impact on performance, making it a more practical choice over Clothing1M \cite{Xiao2015Clothing}.
+A detailed runtime analysis is provided in Section \ref{runtime}, demonstrating that the runtime is reasonable across different datasets and can be further optimized using model acceleration techniques.
+For CIFAR-10N, we use four noisy label sets: ``Random i=1, 2, 3'', each representing labels provided by one of three independent annotators; and ``Worst'', which selects the noisiest label when incorrect annotations are present.